Draghonite/calculator-app/README.md

 ### What I learned

 CSS Flexbox and Grid.
 This project provided a great opportunity to practice picture-perfect web design, SCSS and advanced layout techniques with CSS.
+I learned about 'prefers-color-scheme' and a few methods to get and react to changes.
 This is was also a great opportunity to build out a complex class using TDD.
 This also provided good practice into paying close attention to the build output in order to tidy up Sass and React build warnings for a polished final product.

 ### Continued development